casper-network/docs/source/docs/casper/workflow/setup-private-network.md

 [core]
 refund_handling = { type = "refund", refund_ratio = [0, 100] }
 ```
 The refund variant with `refund_ratio` of [0, 100] means, that 0% is given back to the user after deducting gas fees.
-This effectively means that if a user paid 2.5 CSPR and the gas fees is 1 CSPR, the user will not get the remaining 1.5 CSPR in return.
+This effectively means that if a user paid 2.5 CSPR and the gas fee is 1 CSPR, the user will not get the remaining 1.5 CSPR in return.

 ### Fee handling config
 This option defines how to distribute the fees after the refunds are handled.
-While refund handling defines the amount we pay back after a transaction, fee handling defines the methods of fee distribution after a refund is peformed.
+While refund handling defines the amount we pay back after a transaction, fee handling defines the methods of fee distribution after a refund is performed.

 Setup the options as below,
 ```typescript